Playoffs: Elsewhere

 Top flight basketball leagues elsewhere also employ a playoff system mimicking the NBA's.
 However, most leagues are not divided into divisions and conferences, and employ a double round robin format akin to league association football, unlike the NBA where teams are divided into divisions and conferences, which leads to different strengths of schedule per team.
 Teams are seeded on regular season record.
 The playoff structure can be single-elimination or a best-of series, with the higher seed, if held the playoffs are not held at a predetermined venue, having the home court advantage.

 Aside from the playoffs, some leagues also have a knockout tournament akin to the FA Cup running in parallel to the regular season.
 These are not considered playoffs.

 In the EuroLeague, after the regular season plays a best-of-5 playoffs in a 2–2–1 format.
 However, from the semifinals on, it is a single elimination tournament held at a predetermined venue.
 Still others also have a relegation playoff.

 In NCAA Division I basketball conferences, a playoff or "postseason tournament" is held after the regular season.
 Most conferences, including all of the "major" basketball conferences (ACC, American, Big East, Big Ten, Big 12, Pac-12, SEC), hold their tournaments at a predetermined venue, with all conference teams participating (unless barred due to NCAA sanctions).
 A few conferences hold early rounds at campus sites and later rounds at a predetermined site.
 For example, the Mid-American Conference holds its first-round games at campus sites, but the rest of the tournament in Cleveland.
 The Big South Conference holds its first round at campus sites, gives hosting rights for its quarterfinals and semifinals to the regular-season champion, and plays its final at the home court of the top remaining seed.
 The America East Conference, ASUN Conference, and Patriot League hold all tournament games at campus sites.
 A small number of conferences do not invite all of their teams to the conference tournament, with one example being the Ivy League, in which only four of the eight members advance to the tournament (which is at a predetermined site).
 In many such tournaments, higher seeds are afforded byes.
 The winners, and some losers which are selected as "at-large bids", play in the NCAA tournament, which is also single-elimination and held at predetermined venues.

 In the WNBA Playoffs, the league's best 8 teams, regardless of conference alignment, compete, and are seeded based on their regular-season records.
 The top two seeds are reserved for the conference leaders plus the next six teams with the next-best records.
-Come 2022, the league quarterfinals are best-of-three on an 2-1 basis, and the league semifinals and finals are best-of-5 on a 2-2-1 basis.
+Since 2025, the league quarterfinals are best-of-three on an odd-even basis, the league semifinals are best-of-5 on a 2-2-1 basis and the championship is best-of-seven, with a 2-2-1-1-1 basis.